Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 For serious roasters, the digital temperature probes are key.
 They take you into the world of data-driven coffee roasting.
 They measure temperature and connect via USB to a laptop computer running open-source software called Artisan, which records everything that happens during a roast.
 It produces a graph of temperature over time called a “roast profile,” and you can save your roast profiles along with your tasting notes for a permanent log of what works best.

-With Artisan software, you can spend some time establishing a baseline roast profile, and then begin tweaking one variable at a time to see how it impacts the flavour of the coffee.
+With Artisan software, you can spend some time establishing a baseline roast profile, and then begin tweaking one variable at a time to see how it impacts the flavor of the roasted coffee.
 A great tool for learning.

 Competitors to the Huky 500T